1. What's special about CHBE at Montana State University?

 11. I have AP (advanced placement) or IB (International Baccalaureate) credits from my high school.
 Will those credits apply to my CHBE degree?

-13. I took the MSU Math Placement Exam but I didn't place into M-171 (Calc I).
+13. I took the MSU Math Placement Exam but I didn't place into M 171Q (Calculus I).
 Can I still be a ChE or BioE major?

 14. What are the Core and Elective course requirements?